pyne/pyne/FluDAG/src/README.rst

-To use cmake, go to an empty directory outside of src (e.g. the bin that is parallel to src) and type, in the case of bin,
+To use cmake, go to an empty directory outside of src
+> cd ..
+> mkdir bin
+> cd bin
->cmake ../src
+> cmake ../src

 This will create a makefile that will allow you to type
 >make readvol